yberreby/TextShower/README.md

 ## And if I want more?

 The complete source of TextShower is annotated, so you can edit it to match your needs.
-Remember, it is written in CoffeeScript, so it is better to edit the *CoffeeScript* source rather than the JavaScript one.

 Browsers support
 ====